Venphis/My-Old-Clickteam-Fusion-2.5-Games-and-Projects/README.md

 This is a collection of my old Clickteam Fusion 2.5 games/projects.
-Some of them were even on the Google Play Store, but due to low visibility and other inconveniences, I took them down.
 Sorry in advance for not providing credits in some of them, because most are really old.
 Feel free to try them.